Dyspareunia

 Medication

-Topical estrogen medication are creams that can be applied locally to the vagina.
+Topical estrogen medications are creams applied locally to the vagina.
 These can help with vaginal dryness and ease pain.

-Other medication such as steroids, antibiotics and antifungals may be prescribed to treat other conditions that may contribute to dyspareunia.
+Other medications, such as steroids, antibiotics and antifungals, may be prescribed to treat other conditions that may contribute to dyspareunia.

 Pelvic floor physiotherapy

-Physiotherapy done over several weeks can help by strengthening and relaxing your pelvic floor muscles.
-This can help ease pain during intercourse in some cases.
+Physiotherapy over several weeks can help by strengthening and relaxing the pelvic floor muscles.
+This may ease pain during intercourse in some cases.

 Psychotherapy

-Psychotherapy that may include cognitive-behavioural therapy can help you learn strategies to change thought patterns associated with any pain and fear related to sexual experiences.
+Psychotherapy, which may include cognitive-behavioural therapy, can help you learn strategies to change thought patterns associated with pain and fear related to sexual experiences.